Speed in decision-making, speed in reducing cycle-times, speed in operations, and speed in continuous improvement.

 To guarantee results, supply chain managers need to be able to cut through this noise with a powerful tool to make use of this vast amount of data with targeted operational analytics to detect, quantify and rank the bottleneck operations building-up in business processes early on.

-The Impact on Supply chains is twofold –
+The Impact on Supply Chain is Two-Fold

 First, companies must closely monitor short-term and long-term demand and inventory to account for any production loss in case of factory closures and economic slowdown.